georgezee/RainfallDisplay/README.md

-# South African Code Schools

-This project lists known programs available in South Africa that teach coding.
-Our goal is to help aspiring students match with available and relevant courses.
+# The Thing library

+This project allows neighbours to share things.

 This is a [Codebridge](https://codebridge.org.za/) community website.
-All organisation is conducted on the [ZATech](https://zatech.github.io/) slack workspace on the channel [#codeschooldirectory](https://zatech.slack.com/messages/CGT76NYK1/), where all are welcome.
+It is an adaptation of the https://codeschooldirectory.co.za project.

 ## Live Website

-The website is running live here: https://codeschooldirectory.co.za
+The website is running live here: TBC

-The data is stored in this Google Sheets: https://docs.google.com/spreadsheets/d/1Qrgw91Vod2bPmH1OlDMBqGJG2DF5XGZnIGz_Lc_9PvQ/edit#gid=0
+The data is stored in this Google Sheets: TBC

-All data is pushed from the Google Sheet to a Firebase Realtime Database on every change.
-The changes are reflected on the website within 1-2 seconds.

 Interested in starting your own directory?
 [Read more here](create-your-own-directory.md).